-Nature of the Deve elopment: Setting considerations applicable to all designated heritage assets Orientation of the Various.
+Orientation of the Various.
 Inward looking and outward looking over the River Wensum and River Yare. development Dimensions, Please refer to design documents for details. scale, massing, proportions Visual Please refer to design documents for details.
-View corridors and visual permeability through the site has been incorporated. permeability Materials and Please refer to design documents and Design Code. design Change to The Site is currently undeveloped save for a small number of modern office/industrial buildings to the south.
-There will be a change through the skyline, introduction of new development of varied height ranging from two storeys (southern portion) through to a maximum of eight storeys along the silhouette riverside at the north of the Site.
+View corridors and visual permeability through the site has been incorpo permeability Materials and Please refer to design documents and Design Code. design Change to The Site is currently undeveloped save for a small number of modern office/industrial buildings to the south.
+There wi skyline, introduction of new development of varied height ranging from two storeys (southern portion) through to a maximum silhouette riverside at the north of the Site.
 Change to Only insofar as the Site is largely undeveloped as existing and the development will introduce a mixed-use scheme.
-This will, however, draw on general character the prevailing characteristics of the location and the unique positioning of the Site between former industrial, village and riverside locations.
-Refer to design documents, including Design Code.
+T general character the prevailing characteristics of the location and the unique positioning of the Site between former industrial, village a Refer to design documents, including Design Code.